-MEST 96
+MEST 96 3 rec 3 cr

 Television, Society and the Individual

 This course examines television as a cultural, economic, and educational force in society.
 Investigation of the production and reception of television in its national and global contexts.
 Students will identify the use by and influence of television on individuals and consider its effect in relation to broader cultural issues and trends.